Rebox98/nrcpy/README.md

-# Nrcpy
+# NrcPy

-Nrcpy is a Python package for working with NRC devices.
+NrcPy is a Python package for working with NRC devices.
 It provides a convenient interface to connect to an NRC device, send commands, and retrieve information from the device.

 ## 🔥 Installation